 Yesterday was April 1, and so, before we begin, apologies to those loyal readers who were fooled, even upset by my post announcing the end of the blog.
-I tried to drop enough giveaway clues in it, and succeed too well, for those who thought the gag was obvious, and not well enough for those who were genuinely deceived.
+I tried to drop enough giveaway clues in it, and succeeded too well, for those who thought the gag was obvious, and not well enough for those who were genuinely deceived.
 But in general it seemed to be enjoyed by most, and certainly caused some discussion, which is the point of these.

 I almost forgot that I also had a column in the paper Friday, also tied to a certain day — April 1 was the day the Chicago Teachers Union went on their one-day, ill-advised strike.
 This column also caused a bit of fuss, of a more serious nature, and I thought today being Saturday, I'd slip it in for those who missed it in the paper (and you know who you are!)

 Settle down, please.
 There's room for a few hundred of you in the front: the little kids, please.

 I know there's a lot of us here — 330,000 Chicago Public Schools students, shut out of school Friday due to the one-day teachers union strike.

 Which means the teachers will be walking picket lines, and you'll be, well, somewhere.
 Hundreds of schools and churches will open their doors, and you might go there to get out of harm's way.
 Though I'd imagine a good number of you are parked on the sofa at home, killing time as only kids can.